Anelosimus eximius: Web construction

 A. eximius webs consist of a roughly oval, horizontal sheet of nonadhesive silk, retreats constructed from leaves curled and held in place with silk, and vertical threads, referred to as "knockdown threads", that extend from the sheet and retreats to branches above the web.
 Webs can be found from ground level to up to 20 meters of height within forest canopies.
 In size, webs can range from 10-25 cm in length to over 3 m across.
 The smallest webs are typically home to only a few spiders, while the largest can contain hundreds or thousands of individuals.

+Web maintenance is performed mainly by adult females and by juveniles at the third instar or older, which repair structural damage and reinforce existing sheets.
+Debris, such as prey remains, empty egg sacs, and plant material, are removed by dropping over the edge of the web.
+Juveniles frequently attempt to perform maintenance tasks, but most larger debris are removed by adult females.

 Behavior

 Social behavior

 Anelosimus eximius are classified as a social spider species because they engage in shared brood care and cooperate to capture prey within their web, which allows them to capture prey much larger than a single individual would be able to.
 Mature colonies consist of a mixture of adult and immature individuals of both sexes.
-The gender ratio is skewed towards females, as males only make up between 5% and 22% of a given colony's population.
-Reproduction occurs throughout the year.
-Young are fed by regurgitation; females will feed young other than their own.
+The sex ratio is skewed towards females, as males only make up between 5% and 22% of a given colony's population.

 The sociality of Anelosimus eximius aids in the increased fitness of the species.
 One potential cost of sociality in Anelosimus eximius is that they produce fewer egg sacs.
 However, each egg sac holds more individual offspring than most arachnid egg sacs would normally hold.
 Thus, the benefits seem to outweigh the costs.

 It is difficult to explain how sociality has evolved from a typically solitary animal.
 One trait that has facilitated this shift is the lack of discrimination against foreign offspring.
 It has also been questioned whether the alloparental behavior of Anelosimus eximius was an ancestral trait or if the species had to overcome discrimination in order to gain their trait of sociality.
 Through studies on social and sub-social species that observed reactions to foreign offspring, scientists discovered that the species did not need to overcome discrimination; both sub-social and social species of arachnids showed no discrimination towards foreign offspring.
+Communal egg and juvenile care also ensures that a female's offspring will be cared for in the event of her death.

+Maintenance behavior in A. eximus colonies is divided by age and sex groups.
+Adult females perform the largest share of web maintenance and pr.
+Juveniles of both sexes also perform web maintenance, while adult males do not.
+Adults preferentially maintain the upper regions of the web, while juveniles do not show a preference in location.